Bank of America Plaza (Atlanta): Renovations and sustainable building initiative

-In 2014, a $30 million renovation to the lobby, health club, and conference facility was completed It has also achieved Leadership in Energy and Environmental Design (LEED) Silver certification.
-The building and property management were awarded Metro Atlanta Chamber of Commerce E3 Liquid Assets, a recognition in water sustainability.
-Midtown Atlanta's Midtown Alliance also recognized it as an EcoDistrict Green Luminary for its significant commitment to sustainability practices.
+In 2014, a $30 million renovation to the lobby, health club, and conference facility was completed.
+Following these upgrades, the tower achieved Leadership in Energy and Environmental Design (LEED) Silver certification.
+The building's management was also recognized by the Metro Atlanta Chamber of Commerce with an E3 Liquid Assets award for water sustainability, and named an EcoDistrict Green Luminary by the Midtown Alliance.

-Beginning in 2016, $15 million will be invested over the next few years to significantly modernize the common areas including the lobby, west wing and some deferred maintenance.
+Following the $380 million acquisition of the tower by CP Group in 2022, a $50 million capital improvement program was launched to modernize the property.
+The renovation, completed in 2025, was led by Gensler Atlanta and Holder Construction.
+Upgrades included replacing the original lobby finishes with Italian marble flooring, champagne brass-finished aluminum panels, and a new tenant café named "Spire."
+The project also added 100,000 square feet of speculative office suites to the building's inventory.

 Building ownership

 BentleyForbes acquired the building from Cousins Properties in 2006 for $436 million, a record price at $348 per square foot.
 In 2012, LNR and lenders acquired the property via foreclosure.

 In 2013, CWCapital took over the asset management, sponsoring and representing the building's bond holders from LNR and hired real estate services company Cushman & Wakefield and property manager Onyx Equities.

 In 2016, a fund managed by San Francisco-based Shorenstein Properties acquired the building.
 CBRE Group was hired to head leasing efforts.

-The largest tenant in the building is Troutman Pepper, a law firm.
+The largest tenant in the building is Troutman Pepper, a national law firm.

-In 2022, CP Group, the second-largest landlord in Atlanta, and HPS Investment Partners acquired the building in a joint venture for an undisclosed price.
+In 2022, CP Group, the second-largest office landlord in Atlanta, and HPS Investment Partners acquired the building in a joint venture from Shorenstein Properties for $380 million.

-In popular culture

-The building appears as the headquarters of Westgroup Energy in the AMC period drama Halt and Catch Fire.

-This elegant tower frequently appears in cityscapes on the Netflix series The Resident.